sakuratsuyu/Note/docs/Computer_Science_Courses/FDS/Sort.md

 ```

 1. `m` is the upper bound of `a[i]`.
+2. The inner sort is used insertion sort, and here is a list implementation of **Insertion Sort**.
-2. `bucketNum` is the number of the bucket.
+3. `bucketNum` is the number of the bucket.

 **Analysis**